SkylineCommunications/dataminer-docs/connector-help/connector_help/Lawo V__matrix.md

 This tree structure shows the **video transmitter pools**, with underneath each pool the video transmitter pool **output pools**:

-- Click a specific **video transmitter pool** to view the name of thatvideo transmitter, its **Status Standard** and a table with the **Output Pools** for that device.
+- Click a specific **video transmitter pool** to view the name of that video transmitter, its **Status Standard** and a table with the **Output Pools** for that device.
 The table includes information such as the Port Command Type, Generator, Lane, etc.
-- Click a specific **output pool**, linked to a particular **video transmitter pool**, to view parameters related to this particularoutput pool/video transmitter pool combination, such asVideo Transmitter, Port Command Type, Generator, etc.
+- Click a specific **output pool**, linked to a particular **video transmitter pool**, to view parameters related to this particular output pool/video transmitter pool combination, such as Video Transmitter, Port Command Type, Generator, etc.

 The **RTP Sessions Table** contains information about the **RTP Sessions**, such as **Switch Type**, **Active Command**, **SDP A Command**, etc.

 This page also contains a page button that provides access to the **Video Transmitter subpage**, which shows the information from the Video Transmitter Overview page in table format, in the following tables:

 - **Video Transmitter Pool:** Displays the video transmitter name and **Status Standard**.
 - **Video Transmitter Output:** Contains information about output pools linked to a particular video transmitter.
-In range 1.0.0.x, It contains information such asVideo Transmitter, Port Command Type, Generator, etc. In range 1.1.0.x, it contains information such asVLAN ID, Port SDP A and Payload Type Command.
+In range 1.0.0.x, It contains information such as Video Transmitter, Port Command Type, Generator, etc. In range 1.1.0.x, it contains information such as VLAN ID, Port SDP A and Payload Type Command.

 ### I/O Ports